 QTS (Qualified Teacher Status) is what you need to be a qualified teacher.
 All our routes award QTS.
 You can choose to do QTS with PGCE or QTS.

 PGCE (Postgraduate Certificate of Education) is an academic award which offers up to 60 Master’s credits.
 A full Master’s degree is 180 credits.

 What is the difference between PGCE and QTS routes?

 The QTS route has a core programme of 3 school placements, centre and school-based professional studies and subject pathway sessions, leading to the completion of a Key Evidence File.
 There will also be a presentation and two 1000 word practice-based written assignments focused on your teaching.

-The QTS with PGCE route has the same core programme.
-In addition, there will be a presentation and two Master’s level assignments (worth 30 credits each).
-One is a small scale research project (5000 words) and one based on assessment (4000 words).
-The PGCE is validated by the University of Gloucestershire.
+The PGCE route has the same core programme.
+In addition, there will be three Master’s level assignments worth 20 credits each.
+The PGCE is awarded by the University of Bristol.